jhap1982/giveituruguay/2012/2012-05-25 - Scottrade Center, St. Louis, MO, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Charlie
+3. Charlie
-Dani California
+4. Dani California
-Otherside
+5. Otherside
-Can't Stop
+6. Can't Stop
-She's Only 18
+7. She's Only 18
-Look Around
+8. Look Around
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Me and My Friends
+10. Me and My Friends
-Under the Bridge
+11. Under the Bridge
-Higher Ground
+12. Higher Ground
-Californication
+13. Californication
-Goodbye Hooray
+14. Goodbye Hooray
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Sir Psycho Sexy
+17. Sir Psycho Sexy
-They're Red Hot
+18. They're Red Hot
-Meet Me at the Corner
+19. Meet Me at the Corner
-Give It Away
+20. Give It Away
-Outro Jam
+21. Outro Jam

 ## Notes